Quick Answer: What Should A Post-Quantum Cryptography Migration Checklist Include?

 4. Ask Vendors And Cloud Providers Better Questions

 Most teams will not control every cryptographic surface.
-SaaS platforms, identity providers, payment gateways, certificate authorities, cloud KMS/HSM services, API vendors, device vendors, and managed databases all need review.
+SaaS platforms, identity providers, payment gateways, certificate authorities, cloud KMS/HSM services, API vendors, device vendors, observability vendors, and managed databases all need review.
 Ask vendors for specifics, not broad claims.

 - Which customer-controlled settings will change, and which will be automatic?